 Stairway decorating ideas coincide a lot with hallway decor ideas — you want to add interest without interfering with the function of the stairs.
 Stick to photo frames and artwork with a slim profile so that you aren’t knocking into them while walking up and down the stairway.
 If you have a landing, you may want to add a small accent table or a potted plant to visually anchor the area, or feature a larger wall sculpture or piece of art.
 Gallery walls are excellent staircase decorating ideas since you’ll likely have a long stretch of space to work with, plus they’re a great way to finally display all those family photos or vacation snapshots.
 If you’re working on a new build or doing a full staircase remodel, you may want to include some shelving built into the walls for extra storage or display spots.

-Whether you want inspiration for planning a staircase renovation or are building a designer staircase from scratch, Houzz has images from the best designers, decorators, and architects in the country, including Tin Cup Enterprises and M.C.
-Fence and Deck.
-Look through staircase photos in different colors and styles and when you find a staircase design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
-Explore the beautiful staircase ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.
+Whether you want inspiration for planning a staircase renovation or are building a designer staircase from scratch, Houzz has 319,504 images from the best designers, decorators, and architects in the country, including Fitzgerald Home Furnishings and Crystal Blue Aquatics LLC.
+Look through staircase pictures in different colors and styles and when you find a staircase design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
+Explore the beautiful staircase photo gallery and find out exactly why Houzz is the best experience for home renovation and design.